fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

 With Kitty, I have only achieved having tabs with the mentioned keymaps, but also haven't spent a great time digging into this.
-It does not seem to provide sessions management out of the box.
+It does not seem to provide session management out of the box.
-[Kittens](https://sw.kovidgoyal.net/kitty/kittens_intro/) are implied to perhaps enable some sort of sessions management [here](https://github.com/kovidgoyal/kitty/discussions/3190).
+[Kittens](https://sw.kovidgoyal.net/kitty/kittens_intro/) are implied to perhaps enable some sort of session management [here](https://github.com/kovidgoyal/kitty/discussions/3190).

 With Ghostty, I get most of this working, except being able to branch out into tabs, as I already use tabs instead of sessions.
 What I really miss though, is the last part with a zoxide-powered project selector.
-Instead I have to hit `Cmd + t` to create a new tab and then type in `z someproj` or `zi someproj` to select a project.
+Instead, I have to hit `Cmd + t` to create a new tab and then type in `z someproj` or `zi someproj` to select a project.
 Then I have to hit enter and finally execute `nvim`.
 It's okay, but this is something I might want to look into.

 ### Cursor trail

-Although a gimmick, I kind of like Kitty's and Neovide's built in cursor trail/smear (called `cursor_trail` in Kitty) which adds a neat effect when the cursor darts around in the editor.
+Although a gimmick, I kind of like Kitty's and Neovide's built-in cursor trail/smear (called `cursor_trail` in Kitty) which adds a neat effect when the cursor darts around in the editor.
 I actually miss it in Ghostty.
 Of course, I forget I don't have it after about 10 seconds...